official-stockfish/Stockfish/docs/transform.md

 `keep_moves` - whether to keep moves from the input file if available.
 Allows to keep compression in .binpack.
 Default: 1.

+`research_count` - number of additional searches of depth N done on the same position before using the eval.
+Default: 0.